broadinstitute/gpalloc/README.md

 local $ ./docker/build.sh -d build
 local $ ./docker/build.sh -d push
 ```
-Note that the git branch name is used in the created project names, so
-a) don't make it too long
-b) **don't put an underscore in it**.
-Otherwise Google won't let you create the project (name too long or contains invalid characters).
 2. SSH into the machine.
 3. Edit `/app/docker-compose.yaml` to point to your new Docker image.
 4. Restart the Docker: